 A-1 Auto Transport, Inc. Joins the Wisconsin Motor Carriers Association (WMCA)

-/EIN News/ -- San Francisco, California, July 13, 2023 (GLOBE NEWSWIRE) -- A-1 Auto Transport, Inc. is thrilled to announce that it has joined the Wisconsin Motor Carriers Association (WMCA).
+San Francisco, California, July 13, 2023 – A-1 Auto Transport, Inc. is thrilled to announce that it has joined the Wisconsin Motor Carriers Association (WMCA).
 WMCA is a nonprofit organization that represents Wisconsin’s transport industry and is committed to supporting the transportation industry.
 This new partnership will be impactful for the company’s long-term growth.
 A-1 Auto Transport has joined WMCA and the company can now receive valuable resources that will empower its team members with the latest industry knowledge.
 One of the benefits of WMCA membership is the training and education that the team receives.
 This training is tailored to the commercial motor vehicle industry.

 The training courses cover topics in driver safety, equipment maintenance, regulatory compliance, and professional certification programs.
 With these courses, commercial drivers will be able to sharpen their skills and be updated with valuable information about managing commercial vehicles safely and effectively.
 In addition to this, the association has an annual conference that offers networking opportunities where truckers and drivers can network and learn more about what’s going on in the industry.
 A-1 Auto Transport can now be a part of these annual events and also benefit from the training and education that is provided.
 This will continue to position the company as a competitive industry leader, and ensure that they have all the tools they need to provide the best possible service to all their customers.